XVs32/kcauto_custom/wiki/docs/Ch4.3.md

-_A good plan today is better than a perfect plan tomorrow._
+_Better to know a knot and not need it, than to need a knot and not know it._

 ---

-## Appendix ‐‐ Noro6 equipment update
+## Appendix ‐‐ Noro6 setting for event

 Since Noro6 doesn't get update after you upgrade an equipment,
 after time you will get spam by the following warning: